albertocasagrande/pyModelChecking/doc/source/using_logics.rst

     set([])

-It is also possible to model check a string representation of a CTL* formula by either passing an object of the class :py:class:`pyModelChecking.CTLS.Parser` or leaving the remit of creating such an object to the function :py:func:`pyModelChecking.CTLS.modelcheck`.
+It is also possible to model check a string representation of a CTL* formula by either passing an object of the class :class:`pyModelChecking.CTLS.Parser` or leaving the remit of creating such an object to the function :func:`pyModelChecking.CTLS.modelcheck`.

 .. code-block:: Python